ros-industrial-attic/reuleaux/README.md

 /**********************Reuleaux***************************************/

 This package is designed to create a reachability/ capability map of the robot.
-The steps for creating a map follows:

 To visualize the bounding box of the workspace in terms of spheres: